voxbone/webrtc-auth-servlet/README.md

 ```
 mvn clean tomcat7:run
 ```
-You should then be able to access the demo at the following url: http://localhost:8080/demo
+You should then be able to access the demo at the following url: https://localhost:8443/demo The url that generates the voxrtc_config is: https://localhost:8443/demo/auth